julien-ctx/leet_code/README.md

 Medium problems are more challenging than easy problems, and may require more advanced techniques.
 It involves a lot of **recursive algorithms**.
 I think these problems are a good way to improve my skills and prepare for more difficult challenges.

+- Heap’s Algorithm for generating permutations.
+- Fibonacci series and mathematical problems.

 ## Hard Problems
 Hard problems are the most challenging problems on LeetCode.
 These problems are designed to test your problem-solving and coding abilities to the limit, and may require a combination of advanced techniques and **creative thinking** to solve.

 Overall, the purpose of doing LeetCode exercises is to improve my skills in algorithms, design patterns, and problem solving.
-I hope you find my solutions useful and informative, and I look forward to seeing your own solutions and progress on LeetCode!
+I hope you find my solutions useful and informative.
+If you find any mistakes, don't hesitate to reach out!